Frequently Asked Questions About Orthopaedics

 Orthopaedic surgeons like Dr. Moore have extensive training in the proper diagnosis and treatment of injuries and diseases of the musculoskeletal system.
 Orthopaedic surgeons are required to have approximately 14 years of training.

-That’s important when you consider the enormous impact our knees, hips, back, and neck have on our daily well-being.
 Musculoskeletal ailments make up over 14 percent of the total spending on health care in the United States, with 135 million provider visits, and over 3 million hospitalizations yearly.
 Considering the stresses our knees, hips, and other joints must endure throughout every day those numbers aren’t surprising.

 Orthopaedic surgeons such as Dr. Moore treat conditions that range from bone and joint disorders and fractures to diseases or tears of the muscles, ligaments, and tendons across the body.
 Most orthopaedic surgeons specialize in various areas.
 Dr. Moore specializes in hip and knee replacement, and non-surgical treatment of arthritis of the hip and knee.

-What Does An Orthopaedic Surgeon Do?
+What Does an Orthopaedic Surgeon Do?

 These are common surgeries performed by orthopaedic surgeons: